Canonical reduction of stabilizers for Artin stacks with good moduli spaces: The proof of Theorem in the smooth case

 Let $\ix$ be a smooth stack with a stable good moduli space and let $\ie$ be an snc divisor (e.g., $\ie=\emptyset$).
 Taking connected components, we may assume that $\ix$ is irreducible.
 By Lemma \ref{lem.maxlocus}, for any stack $\ix$ the locus $\ix^{\maxlocus}$ of points of $\ix$ with maximal dimensional stabilizer is a closed subset of $|\ix|$.
 Moreover, if $\ix$ is smooth, then Proposition \ref{prop.ixmax} implies that $\ix^{\maxlocus}$ with its reduced induced substack structure is also smooth.
-When $\ix = [X/G]$ with $X$ smooth and $G$ linearly reductive then $\ix^{\maxlocus} = [X^{G_0}/G]$ where $G_0$ is the reduced identity component of $G$.
-For an arbitrary smooth stack $\ix$ with good moduli space $\bX$ the stack structure on $\ix^{\maxlocus}$ can be \'etale locally described as follows.
+When $\ix = [X/G]$ with $X$ smooth, $G$ linearly reductive and $X$ has a $G$-fixed point, then $\ix^{\maxlocus} = [X^{G_0}/G]$ where $G_0$ is the reduced identity component of $G$.
+For an arbitrary smooth stack $\ix$ with good moduli space $\bX$ the substack $\ix^{\maxlocus}$ can be \'etale locally described as follows.

-If $x$ is a closed point with stabilizer $G_x$, then by \cite[Theorem 2.9, Theorem 1.1]{AHR:15} there is a cartesian diagram of stacks and good moduli spaces
+If $x$ is a closed point with stabilizer $G_x$, then by \cite[Theorem 4.12]{AHR:15} there is a cartesian diagram of stacks and good moduli spaces

 where the horizontal maps are \'etale.
-In this setup, the inverse image of $\ix^{\maxlocus}$ in $[U/G_x]$ is $[U^{G_0}/G_x]$ where $G_0$ is the reduced identity component of $G_x$.
+In this setup, if $\dim(G_x)$ is maximal, then the inverse image of $\ix^{\maxlocus}$ in $[U/G_x]$ is $[U^{G_0}/G_x]$ where $G_0$ is the reduced identity component of $G_x$.
 See Appendix \ref{app.fixed} for more details.

 The proof of Theorem \ref{thm.main} proceeds by induction on the maximum stabilizer dimension.
 First suppose that the maximum stabilizer dimension equals the minimum stabilizer dimension.
 Then $\ix^s=\ix$ and $\ix$ is a gerbe over a tame stack $\ix_\tame$ by Proposition \ref{prop.tamegerbe}.
 If $\ix$ is properly stable, then every stabilizer has dimension zero and $\ix=\ix_\tame$ is a tame stack by Proposition \ref{prop.tameisgood}.
-We have thus shown that the sequence of length $0$, that is $\ix_n=\ix_0=\ix$, satisfies the conclusions \itemref{item.mainthm.final.stable}--\itemref{item.mainthm.final.gerbe} of the Theorem \ref{thm.main}.
+We have thus shown that the sequence of length $0$, that is $\ix_n=\ix_0=\ix$, satisfies conclusions \itemref{item.mainthm.final.stable}--\itemref{item.mainthm.final.gerbe} of Theorem \ref{thm.main}.